TeamORBORB/Agile_Manifesto/README.md

-## Agile Manifesto
+## Agile Manifesto - AITMWC!

-1. Individuals should be able to finish the work assigned to them
+Asking questions to each other,

-2. Teammates should be able/feel comfortable to ask questions to each other
+Individuals are not responsible for others,

-3. Work should be able to benefit the group as a whole
+Teamates work to make this project satisfacotry,

-4. Teammates should be able to communicate over the weekend
+Make sure to keep on charging the computer's battery, Work on making our project a masterpiece,

-5. Individuals are responsible for their own work
+Cease to make this project a catastrophe!